davish/davi.sh/src/pages/blog/2023/01/vscode-like-emacs.md

 While I love the smoothness of the VSCode UI, I'm not a fan of how easy it is fall back on the mouse while navigating around the editor.
 My favorite part of the [Doom Emacs](https://github.com/doomemacs/doomemacs) distribution was the keybindings: it made me feel like I was playing chords on the piano when splitting panes and navigating around.
 While I'd configured Emacs to look and feel like VSCode in my original Emacs post, I ultimately got rid of the project explorer and visual tabs to embrace more Emacs-y buffer and project management.
 I found myself reaching for the mouse way more often when I moved back to VSCode, putting myself at risk for RSI and generally interrupting my flow.
 So I set out to make my VSCode configuration as close to my Doom Emacs setup as possible.
 There were only a handful of changes I needed to make:

+- Installed VSCode's [Vim plugin](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim).
+I've used vim keybindings all over the place for almost four years at this point.
-- [VSpaceCode + WhichKey](https://vspacecode.github.io) plugins approximate the chords/leader bindings that Doom borrowed from [Spacemacs](https://www.spacemacs.org) really well.
-I've remapped a few bindings that were different in Doom, and I've added a few more as well.
+- Installed [VSpaceCode + WhichKey](https://vspacecode.github.io).
+Together, these plugins replicate the chords/leader bindings that Doom borrowed from [Spacemacs](https://www.spacemacs.org) really well.
+I've [remapped a few bindings](https://vspacecode.github.io/docs/menu-customization#incrementally) that were different in Doom and added a few more as well.
-- I disabled visual [Tabs](https://code.visualstudio.com/docs/getstarted/userinterface#_tabs).
-I use `<leader>-,` is what surfaces my most recently used "[editors](https://code.visualstudio.com/docs/getstarted/userinterface#_open-editors)" – VSCode's analog to buffers that normally map on to tabs in the UI.
+- Disabled [Tabs](https://code.visualstudio.com/docs/getstarted/userinterface#_tabs).
+Tabs are a visual abstraction that are hard to use effectively without reaching for the mouse.
+I got used to Emacs's buffer management, where I can fuzzy-search for recently opened files in a reverse-chronological list.
+VSCode's analog to buffers are called [Editors](https://code.visualstudio.com/docs/getstarted/userinterface#_open-editors) and are normally mapped on to Tabs; after disabling Tabs I can still navigate open Editors with the command "View: Show Editors in Active Group By Most Recently Used", which I've mapped to `<leader> ,` with VSpaceCode.
-	- This can be accomplished by adding `"workbench.editor.showTabs": false` to your `settings.json` file.
+	- I removed tabs by adding `"workbench.editor.showTabs": false` to my `settings.json` file.
+	- The command ID for "Show Editors in Active Group" is `workbench.action.showEditorsInActiveGroup`.
-- I disabled the [Activity Bar](https://code.visualstudio.com/docs/getstarted/userinterface#_activity-bar).
+- Disabled the [Activity Bar](https://code.visualstudio.com/docs/getstarted/userinterface#_activity-bar).
 I can pull up sidebar Views like `File Explorer` and `Find in Files` with a shortcut, and dismiss them with cmd-B.
 	- Add `"workbench.activityBar.visible": false` to your `settings.json`.

 The fact that VSCode can do all this is a testament to its extensability and the power of a more limited but still deep [plugin API](https://code.visualstudio.com/api).
 A `settings.json` file is no match for `init.el` when it comes to expressiveness, but I've still been able to mold VSCode into an editor that I feel at home using.